petroemil/Rx.Book/Draft.md

 ## The problem - asynchrony

-If you are developing modern applications (whether it's a mobile, desktop or server side application), at some point you will reach the limitations of synchronously running code and find yourself facing the difficulties of asynchronous and/or event-driven development.
+If you are developing modern applications (whether it's a mobile, desktop or server side application), at some point you will reach the limitations of synchronously running code and find yourself facing the difficulties of multi-threaded and/or event-driven development.
 If you want to build a performant and responsive application and handle I/O operations, web service calls or CPU intensive tasks asynchronously, your code will become much more difficult to handle.
-Unusual methods must be used for coordination, exception handling and you might have to deal with cancellability of long -and the synchronization of parallel running operations.
+Unusual methods must be used for coordination, exception handling and you might have to deal with cancellability of long running operations and the synchronization of parallel running ones.

 Reactive Extensions (hereinafter referred to as Rx) is a class library that allows you to build asynchronous and/or event-driven applications by representing the asynchronous data as "Observable" streams that you can use LINQ operations on and the execution, handling of race conditions, synchronization, marshalling of threads and more are handled by so called "Schedulers".